vxern/romanian/Poems/Mihai Eminescu/Atât de fragedă/english.md

 You float like a sound dream.

 From the folds of your long dress\
-You were beaming like marble in place\
+You were beaming like marble in place –\
 My soul hangs on to the eyes\
 Full of tears and fortune.